You should create such Screen Templates that, when used by developers, produce Screens with excellent UX and performance.

 In cases where an element collapses within a branch of the If tool and breaks the preview in the main editor, wrap the element inside a Container.
 This forces the element to take the full width of the parent Container and fixes the preview.

-Use "Work in progress" category, or similar, to let the developers know which Screen Templates are not finished.
+Use a "Work in progress" category, or similar, to let the developers know which Screen Templates are work in progress.